Jerry L. Mashaw

-Jerry L. Mashaw is an American lawyer, currently the Sterling Professor Emeritus and professorial lecturer of law at Yale University, and also a published author.
-He is a Fellow of American Academy of Arts and Sciences.
-Mashaw is a Marshall Scholar.
-He teaches courses in administrative law, legislation, social welfare policy and law, and regulation.
+Jerry L. Mashaw is an American lawyer, academic, and author.
+He is the Sterling Professor emeritus and professorial lecturer of law at Yale University.
+He teaches courses in administrative law, legislation, social welfare policy, and law and regulation.

-Education and professional career
+Early life

-Mashaw graduated from C. E. Byrd high school in Shreveport Louisiana in 1959.
-He has a B. A. (philosophy) from Tulane University (1962); and LL.B. from Tulane University Law school (1964), where he was editor-in-chief of the Tulane Law Review, a member of the Order of the Coif, and graduated first in his class.
-He has a PhD (1969) from the University of Edinburgh (European governmental studies), where he studied as a Marshall Scholar.
+Mashaw graduated from C. E. Byrd High School in Shreveport Louisiana in 1959.
+He received a B. A. in philosophy from Tulane University in 1962.
+Hethenm received an LL.B. from Tulane University School of Law in 1964, where he was editor-in-chief of the Tulane Law Review, a member of the Order of the Coif, and graduated first in his class.
+He earned a Ph.D (1969) from the University of Edinburgh (European governmental studies), where he studied with a Marshall Scholarship.

+Career

 Mashaw has been an assistant professor of law at the Tulane Law School (1966–68); assistant, associate and professor of law at the University of Virginia Law School (1968–76); and professor of law at the Yale Law School (1976–2015) where he was professor at the Yale Institute of Social and Policy Studies (1982–2010); William Nelson Cromwell Professor of Law (1982–90); Gordon Bradford Tweedy Professor of Law and Organization (1991–94); and Sterling Professor of Law and Management (1994–2015).
 He became Sterling Professor of Law Emeritus and professorial lecturer at Yale University in 2015.

-Mashaw has also taught and lectured widely at other U.S. law schools, universities and research institutes as well as law schools in Asia, Europe, and Latin America.
+Mashaw has also taught and lectured widely at other U.S. law schools, universities, and research institutes as well as law schools in Asia, Europe, and Latin America.

-Mashaw has been a public member and senior fellow at the Administrative Conference of the United States; a fellow, past president and past member of the board of trustees at the National Academy of Social Insurance, and a Fellow at the National Academy of Arts and Sciences.
-He has been an occasional consultant to the Social Security Administration, the National Institute of Medicine, the Administrative Conference of the United States, various private foundations, and the governments of China, Argentina and Peru.
+Mashaw has been a public member and senior fellow at the Administrative Conference of the United States; a fellow, past president, and past member of the board of trustees at the National Academy of Social Insurance, and a Fellow at the National Academy of Arts and Sciences.
+He has been an occasional consultant to the Social Security Administration, the National Institute of Medicine, the Administrative Conference of the United States, various private foundations, and the governments of China, Argentina, and Peru.

+He is a Fellow of American Academy of Arts and Sciences.